TheGaming999/InventoryUpdate/README.md

 # InventoryUpdate
 (**You need [ReflectionUtils](https://github.com/CryptoMorin/XSeries/blob/7477ef5c434c40c89b9a6f4e180f4d5d69672e2f/src/main/java/com/cryptomorin/xseries/ReflectionUtils.java)**)

+This fork fixes an issue with CHAT_MESSAGE constructor for 1.15- versions and also made some small modifications such as removing JavaPlugin parameter from the update method, following *static final* order, and tiny optimizations.

 With this resource, you can update the title of almost every inventory (some limitations, read below) without the need of reopening the inventory or resetting the cursor.

 Some limitations / notes: